helmholtz-analytics/heat/doc/source/tutorial_30_minutes.rst

               [0., 1., 2., 3.],
               [0., 1., 2., 3.]], dtype=ht.float32, device=cpu:0, split=None)

 The vector has been repeated for every row of the left-hand side matrix.
 A full description of broadcasting rules can be found in `NumPy's manual <https://numpy.org/devdocs/user/theory.broadcasting.html>`_.
-While talking about it, HeAT is designed as seamless drop-in replacement for NumPy.
+While talking about it, Heat is designed as seamless drop-in replacement for NumPy.
 There still might be cases, e.g. working with native Python code, when you want to convert a ``DNDarray`` to an ``ndarray`` instead.

 .. code:: python